google/turbinia/docs/developer/sre-doc.md

 and includes Prometheus/Grafana monitoring stack how tos.

 ## Cutting a new Turbinia release
-If you are creating a new Turbinia reelase:
+If you are creating a new Turbinia release:

 *   Update the version in ```pyproject.toml``` and commit the change to ```master```.
 *   Run ```poetry lock``` to update dependencies and identify potential conflicts.